Khanjo/currency-exchange/README.md

 ## Description

-_This webpage will take an amount enetered in US dollars and use the Exchange Rate API to give your currency back in various countries._
+_This webpage will take an amount entered in one currency and use ExchangeRate-API to give your currency back in various countries._

 ### Specs
 | Spec | Input | Output |